nucypher/nucypher/docs/source/guides/network_node/ursula_configuration_guide.rst

 Run Geth with Docker
 ~~~~~~~~~~~~~~~~~~~~~

-Run a local geth node on Görli using volume bindings:
+Run a local geth using volume bindings:

 .. code:: bash